rogartur/rogartur.github.io/_posts/2018-06-06-angular2-bootstrap-default-value-dropdown.markdown

 description: Default Select value in model driven forms with dynamic data source
 tag: [Angular, Bootstrap, Typescript]
 ---
-In case anyone is facing a problem with seeting the default value in &lt;select&gt;&lt;/select&gt; components, while connecting to a dynamic datasource (e.g. REST).
+In case anyone is facing a problem with setting the default value in &lt;select&gt;&lt;/select&gt; components, while connecting to a dynamic datasource (e.g. REST).

-First the part that subscribes to receive the data:
+First the part when we subscribe to receive the data:

 ~~~
 ngOnInit() {